nextflow-io/website/content/blog/2017/nextflow-hack17.md

 which is an open platform compliant with the [GA4GH](http://genomicsandhealth.org) initiative.

-The majority of tools in Dockstore are written in the CWL and therefore we required a parser between the CWL CoomandLineTool class and Nextflow processes.
+The majority of tools in Dockstore are written in the CWL and therefore we required a parser between the CWL CommandLineTool class and Nextflow processes.
 Johan was able to develop a parser which generates Nextflow processes for several Dockstore tools.

 As these resources such as Dockstore become mature and standardised, it will be